sarangian/bulkRNASeqPIPE/README.md

 - column 2 : name of the samples --must be unique.
 Header of column 2 is `samples`
 - column 3 : biological conditions associated with the samples.
 Header of column 3 is `group`
 - column 3 : reference condition name is 'Control'
-- NOTE: each sample must have two replicates
+- NOTE: each sample must have at-least two replicates
 ```
 Lable	                  samples                 group
 sample_1_replicate_1	  sample_1_replicate_1	  Control